rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Channeler.md

 - **+3 PM:** você lança +1 raio contra o alvo principal.
 - **+2 PM:** margem de ameaça +2.

+### Erupting Earth (3 MP)
+<div class="spell-tags">nature arcane</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 120 feet
+- **Alvo:** DURATION: Instantaneous
+- **Resistência:** DEX
+___

+Choose a point you can see on the ground within range.
+A fountain of churned earth and stone erupts in a 20-foot cube centered on that point.
+Each creature in that area must make a Dexterity saving throw.
+A creature takes 3d12 bludgeoning damage on a failed save, or half as much damage on a successful one.
+Additionally, the ground in that area becomes difficult terrain until cleared.
+Each 5-foot-square portion of the area requires at least 1 minute to clear by hand.

+- **+2 PM:** +1d12 damage.

 ### Escuridão (1 MP)
 <div class="spell-tags">occult unholy trickery ilusion</div>